|

 win the game.
 No point keep on loosing all the time and be miserable.

-It can be frustrating.
+It can be depressing and frustrating.

 also available for schools, clubs, colleges and Universities.
 Any